diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/2nd/tccg.md

 ## trivia

-- they don't have a cohesive theme, but are trying to develop matching accessories
+- they don't have a cohesive theme, but they're trying to develop matching accessories